7 min read

 IT onboarding for the new employees is a requirement to get right for many reasons.

 When there are reliable and consistent employee onboarding processes in place, organizations can improve their new hire retention by as much as 82%, according to research by Glassdoor.

 Unfortunately, many organizations fail to set their employees up for success from day one.
 Sometimes employees don’t even have a desk or computer on their first day, let alone systems access or an email address.
 My husband once waited for five weeks when he started a job to get a desk telephone - and a major part of his job was calling people!

-A recent global digital employee experience survey carried out by Step Two found that the intranet team, the IT team, internal communications team and digital team within organizations are generally responsible for the digital workplace experience.
+A recent global digital employee experience survey carried out by Step Two found that the intranet team, the IT team, internal communications team and digital team within organizations are generally responsible for digital employee experience management.

-The types of technology and solutions needed to improve digital experience within your company will generally be dictated by industry that you are in and the type of work that you do.
+The types of technology and solutions needed to improve the employee digital experience within your company will generally be dictated by the industry that you are in and the type of work that you do.

 There are, however, steps to take to address common issues across the board when you’re building a roadmap to change: